10:30 am each Sunday, September to June. Informal services in July and August.

 For information about this year’s winter solstice celebration, visit Westwood’s calendar.

 Flower Communions are a long standing Unitarian tradition.
 By exchanging flowers, we show our willingness to walk together in our search for truth, disregarding all that might divide us.
 Each person takes home a flower brought by someone else – thus symbolizing and celebrating our community.

 In June, we usually have a joyful celebration in the neighbourhood park with song and dance to mark the beginning of summer and longest day of the year.

 Weddings and Ceremonies

-Unitarians offer celebrations of birth and naming, marriage or partnership, or a life that has ended.
+Unitarians offer celebrations of life’s passages: birth and naming, marriage or partnership, memorial and interment services, home blessings and more.

 For details, visit our page on rites of passage.